Skip to main content

 Clinical Evaluation and Therapy:

-• Butte CEC performed forensic interviews and forensic medical exams on suspected victims of abuse including sexual abuse, physical abuse, drug endangered children, witnesses to violence, internet crimes against children, and neglect in a 6-county area.
+• Butte CEC performs forensic interviews and forensic medical exams on victims of abuse including sexual abuse, physical abuse, drug endangered children, witnesses to violence, internet crimes against children, and neglect in a 6-county area.

-• On-site trauma therapy for the victim and the non-offending care provider was offered.
+• On-site trauma therapy for the victim and the non-offending care provider is offered.

-• Work closely with CFSD for foster care and transitional planning meetings, specifically with their mental health providers.
+• Butte CEC works closely with CFSD for foster care and transitional planning meetings, specifically with their mental health providers.

-A goal of Butte CEC is to provide a place that will take care of all the victim's needs on-site.
-This limits the amount of times the traumatic experience needs to be recounted for different providers and law-enforcement personnel.
+A goal of Butte CEC is to provide a place that will take care of all the victim's needs in a child-centered environment, particularly retelling about the abuse, limiting the chance of retraumatizing the child.

 Victim Advocacy